Noble and Greenough School Course Catalog

 How did statisticians figure out how many German tanks were produced in WW2 without stepping foot on the battlefield?
 How do medical professionals conduct a clinical trial for a vaccine?
 What variables best predict SAT scores?
 How are election polls carried out?
 How might a company determine whether it has a gender-bias in its hiring process?
 These are all questions that we will attempt to answer in AP Statistics.
 We will explore descriptive statistics, distributions of data, linear regression, the design of observational studies and experiments, probability and random variables, and then develop skills to conduct a wide range of inferential procedures such as confidence intervals and significance tests.
 Each quarter typically includes at least one project-based assignment.
 AP Statistics welcomes both poets and quants: all that is required to succeed is hard work, a sharp eye for detail, critical thinking skills, and a desire to investigate problems and puzzles facing our society and community.
 This full-year course is equivalent to a one-semester introductory college statistics course and is recommended for Classes I and II.

-• Credits: Full Credit
+- Credits: Full Credit

-• Prerequisites: Honors Algebra II or completion of precalculus and permission of the department
+- Prerequisites: Honors Algebra II or completion of precalculus and permission of the department

-• School Level:
+- School Level: Upper School

-• Term Offered: Full Year
+- Term Offered: Full Year

 Advanced Placement (AP) AB Calculus